george-poole/george-poole.github.io/_sources/research.md

 + Rayleigh-Bénard and Saffman-Taylor instabilities in geological flows
 + applications of the finite element method to fluid dynamics
-+ open source scientific software development
++ open-source scientific software development

 ## In plain English